xboxlivejohns/nybg/README.md

-# Eciggy UK Static Brochure
+# North Yorkshire Bottled Gas Static Site

-Fruity-themed static site for Eciggy UK, suitable for GitHub Pages hosting.
-Includes hero content, product showcase, and a dedicated contact page with FormSubmit integration.
+Marketing-focused static site for North Yorkshire Bottled Gas, a Flogas LPG stockist serving homes and businesses across the county.
+The site includes a service overview, delivery information, and a dedicated contact form suitable for GitHub Pages hosting.

 ## Deploy to GitHub Pages
 1. Push the contents of this repository to the `main` branch on GitHub.